What is obstructive sleep apnea?

 - Reducing the amount of alcohol you drink and avoiding alcohol before bed

 - Avoiding sleeping on your back - sleeping aids, such as a PillowPositive, may be helpful to maintain an optimal sleep position.
-Sleeping upright may help some obese people with obstructive sleep apnea.
+Sleeping upright may help some obese people with this condition.

 - Avoiding sedative medications, such as sleeping pills and anxiety medications